BlackSaltFish/understandinges6/manuscript/09-Classes.md

 The `PersonClass` definition has a single static method called `create()`.
 The method syntax is the same used for `sayName()` except for the `static` keyword.
 You can use the `static` keyword on any method or accessor property definition within a class.
 The only restriction is that you can't use `static` with the `constructor` method definition.

-W> Static members are not accessible from instances.
+> **Warn** Static members are not accessible from instances.
 You must always access static members from the class directly.

 ## Inheritance with Derived Classes